mtyree18/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment taught me how important it is to be able to run scripts outside of a computer.
 For Pi in the Sky I won't be able to run the code with commands because you can't fly into the sky with your pi (that rhymed).
 I also got a better understanding of how the pi runs on startup, and which files I need to edit in the future to run things on startup.
 Overall this assignment was very useful and it was satisfying to get the whole device working.

+## Pi_Camera

+### Assignment Description

+This assignment asked me to make 2 programs that take pictures with the camera that can be added to the raspberry pi.

+### Evidence

+### Wiring

+### Reflection

+This assignment made me realize the potential of the Pis.
+There are so many cool attachments you can add to the pi and they all have code online that you can use to modify what the attachments do.
+This assignment also made me think about how I can incorporate it into my pi in the sky project.
+It would be a cool modification to take pictures when our pi is in the air.